garrandall/popular-music-data/tracks/lights-journey.md

 It's sad, oh, there's been mornings out on the road without you Without your charms
-Ooh, my, my, my, my, my, my
+Oh, my, my, my, my, my, my
 Oh, oh, oh

 When the lights go down in the City
 And the sun shines on the bay
-Ooh, I wanna be there in my City, oh
+Oh, I wanna be there in my City, oh
 Oh, oh, oh

 When the lights go down in the City
 And the sun shines on the bay
-Ooh, I wanna be there in my City, oh
+Oh, I wanna be there in my City, oh
 Oh, oh, oh
 Mmm
 Oh, oh, oh